flowground/amazonaws-com-chime-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ListAccounts
-### Lists the Amazon Chime accounts under the administrator's AWS account.
+> Lists the Amazon Chime accounts under the administrator's AWS account.
 You can filter accounts by account name prefix.
-To find out which Amazon Chime account a user belongs to, you can filter by the user's email address, which returns one account result.
+To find out which Amazon Chime account a user belongs to, you can filter by the user's email address, which returns one account result.<br/>

 #### Input Parameters
-* `MaxResults` - _optional_ - Pagination limit
+* `MaxResults` - _optional_ - Pagination limit<br/>
-* `NextToken` - _optional_ - Pagination token
+* `NextToken` - _optional_ - Pagination token<br/>
 * `X-Amz-Content-Sha256` - _optional_
 * `X-Amz-Date` - _optional_
 * `X-Amz-Algorithm` - _optional_